thenexthub/Codira/docs/StdlibRationales.rst

 :orphan:

 =================================================
-Rationales for the Swift standard library designs
+Rationales for the Codira standard library designs
 =================================================

-This document collects rationales for the Swift standard library.
+This document collects rationales for the Codira standard library.
 It is not meant to document all possible designs that we considered, but might describe some of those, when important to explain the design that was chosen.